pverscha/phd_thesis/10-chapter_1_introduction.md

 These so-called chromosomes mostly appear in pairs (humans, for example, have 23 pairs of chromosomes).

 Chromosomes themselves are then further divided into specific regions that we refer to as **genes**.
-A gene is a well-defined piece of the DNA that corresponds to the instructions required to construct one specific protein (and thus corresponds with one recipe of our book of recipes analogy that we used earlier).
+A gene is a well-defined region of DNA that corresponds to the instructions required to construct one specific protein (and thus corresponds with one recipe of our book of recipes analogy that we used earlier).

 The DNA is made up of a sequence of nucleotides (simple molecules that can be chained together) that are always represented by the four letters A, C, G and T.

-The famous double helix structure of DNA was first discovered by Francis Crick, James Watson and Rosalind Franklin after Franklin obtained images of DNA using X-ray crystallography.
+The famous double helix structure of DNA was first discovered by Francis Crick, James Watson, Rosalind Franklin and Maurice Wilkins after Franklin obtained images of DNA using X-ray crystallography.
 This discovery was done in 1953 and is of very big importance for the research that is presented in this work.

 ![Relation between a cell, chromosomes, genes and DNA.
 All chromosomes are collected in the cell nucleus.
 A chromosome is a structure that consists of DNA and the DNA consists of well-defined pieces that we refer to as genes. \label{fig:cell_chromosome_gene}](resources/figures/chapter1_cell_chromosome_gene.eps)